soundscape-community/soundscape/README.md

 For more technical details, see the [original README](https://github.com/microsoft/soundscape/blob/main/README.md) from the open-source Soundscape repository.

-## Building Openscape
+## Building Soundscape

-See the [iOS client build documentation](https://github.com/openscape-community/openscape/blob/main/docs/ios-client/onboarding.md) in the repo, along with the [build tips](https://github.com/openscape-community/openscape/wiki/build-tips) on the wiki.
+See the [iOS client build documentation](https://github.com/soundscape-community/soundscape/blob/main/docs/ios-client/onboarding.md) in the repo, along with the [build tips](https://github.com/soundscape-community/soundscape/wiki/build-tips) on the wiki.

 ## Getting involved

-Browse through the [open issues](https://github.com/openscape-community/openscape/issues).
+Browse through the [open issues](https://github.com/soundscape-community/soundscape/issues).
 Items labeled "help-wanted" are particularly good candidates for contribution.

 Join [our Discord server](https://discord.gg/VQHkZJ8mcA) to discuss the project, give feedback, or just say hello.

-[Translate Openscape](https://hosted.weblate.org/engage/openscape/) in your own language or contribute to an existing translation on Weblate.
+[Translate Soundscape](https://hosted.weblate.org/engage/openscape/) in your own language or contribute to an existing translation on Weblate.